Home » Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 Height Of The Terrarium

 Since Curly hair Tarantulas are terrestrial so horizontal space is usually more crucial than vertical space since a cage that is too high can cause falls and needless injury to your pet.
-In contrast to many other species, he Curly Hair Tarantula is frequently spotted roaming around inside its container.
+In contrast to many other species, the Curly Hair Tarantula is frequently spotted roaming around inside its container.

 Substrate Requirements For Enclosure